-Personal information means information about an identifiable individual such as someone's name, contact details, income, or employment details.
+Personal information means information about an identifiable individual such as their name, contact details, income, or employment details.

 We also collect information about organisations and entities.
-While not personal information, the principles set out below also apply to our collection and use of that information.
+The principles set out below also apply to our collection and use of this information.

-This policy has been developed in compliance with relevant legislation, including the Tax Administration Act 1994 and the Privacy Act 1993.
-These set out how we can collect, use, disclose, store and provide access to personal information.
+This policy has been developed to comply with relevant legislation, including the Tax Administration Act 1994 and the Privacy Act 2020.
+These Acts set out how we can collect, use, disclose, store and provide access to personal information.

-We also take care to meet our obligations with the State Services Commission's Information Gathering Model Standards.
+We also take care to meet our obligations with Te Kawa Mataaho Public Service Commission's Information Gathering and Public Trust Model Standards.

-This policy applies to all information gathered by Inland Revenue staff, contractors, or any third parties engaged by us.
+This policy applies to all information gathered by us, contractors, or any third parties engaged by us.